 - Magnifying glasses - 5-6 stems of alstroemeria flowers (most grocery stores have inexpensive bunches of these.)
-Have one flower for each student and one for yourself. - Artificial flower such as a lily that shows the flower parts clearly - Artificial bee (One drawn on and cut out of cardboard will work.) - One large lima bean for each student - A piece of real fruit that has lots of seeds (same or different from last week's) - Container for the flowers - Plant, flower, and seed diagrams (attached)
+Have one flower for each student and one for yourself. - Artificial flower such as a lily that shows the flower parts clearly - Artificial bee (One drawn on and cut out of cardboard will work.) - 1 large lima bean for each student and several for yourself - A piece of real fruit that has lots of seeds (same or different from last week's) - Container for the flowers - Plant, flower, and seed diagrams (attached)